panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 You have decided to start an open source project.
 You have worked a few months on an interesting problem.
 Finally, you wrote some notes in README.md and released version 1.0.

-After a few weeks, you might notice that the usage of your project is low.
+After a few weeks, you might notice that the interest in the project is low.
 You've worked a lot for free, giving your best efforts, but in the end, only a few people are interested in your project.

 How could that happen?
 And more importantly, what to do to make your open source project successful?

-I've built an open source library [vocajs.com](/announcing-voca-the-ultimate-javascript-string-library/) that managed to rise into the top trending repositories on GitHub.
+I've built an open source library [vocajs.com](/announcing-voca-the-ultimate-javascript-string-library/) that managed to rise to the top trending repositories on GitHub.
 Along the way, I learned some important principles of how to make a quality open source project.
 I want to share these ideas with you.

 ## 1. No one cares about your project

-First of all, as an author, you need to shift your thinking about open source.
+First of all, as an author, shift your thoughts about open source.
 You might think that if you put a lot of effort into your project (library, tool, framework, etc) that's interesting to you, a lot of people are going to get interested as well.

 Unfortunately, that's far from the truth...